Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 - Isabella: "We must ensure that our policies uplift everyone, not just the privileged."
 - Marcus: "I understand your concerns, but we must also consider the broader implications of our decisions."

+- Isabella: "We must ensure that our policies uplift everyone, not just the privileged."
+- Marcus: "I understand your concerns, but we must also consider the broader implications of our decisions."